chat

 Abnormal Security goes beyond traditional solutions by leveraging advanced AI to detect and block phishing attempts that exploit trusted platforms like Google Translate.

-By analyzing user behavior and email content with next-generation algorithms, Abnormal Security identifies and stops malicious emails before they ever reach your inbox.
-Don't let attackers exploit your trust in familiar services.
+Abnormal’s AI-native solution continuously learns the communication patterns of employees and vendors, using behavioral data to detect subtle anomalies indicative of advanced threats and stopping malicious emails before they ever reach the inbox.
+Don't let attackers exploit your employees' trust in familiar services.
 Learn how our innovative approach can protect your organization from these tactics and ensure your cybersecurity infrastructure remains strong against threats.

 See for yourself how Abnormal AI provides comprehensive email protection against attacks that exploit human behavior.
 Schedule a demo today.